OpenBfS/UncertRadio/docs/first_steps.rst

    • File - Load Project |document-open.png| : Load an existing project
-   file (extensions txp or csv) of a measurement problem into the program, whereby all calculations are done and, finally, the TAB “Results” becomes visible.
+   file (extensions txp or csv) of a measurement problem into the program, whereby all calculations are done and, finally, the TAB "Results" becomes visible.

-   • select TAB “Procedure” for comments on that procedure
+   • select TAB "Procedure" for comments on that procedure

-   • select TAB “Equations“
+   • select TAB "Equations"

-   • click button “Load symbols from equations“
+   • click button "Load symbols from equations"

-   • click button “Load symbols from finalized symbol table“
+   • click button "Load symbols from finalized symbol table"

--  click button “Accept all“ -> this enables the TAB “Values, Uncertainties“
+-  click button "Accept all" -> this enables the TAB "Values, Uncertainties"

 ..

    • look at the equations and the table of symbols

-   • select TAB “Values, uncertainties“
+   • select TAB "Values, uncertainties"

-   • click Button “Calculation of uncertainties“ -> this enables the TAB “Uncertainty budget“
+   • click Button "Calculation of uncertainties" -> this enables the TAB "Uncertainty budget"

    • look at details in the uncertainty table

-   • select TAB “Uncertainty budget” showing the uncertainty budget of the output quantity
+   • select TAB "Uncertainty budget" showing the uncertainty budget of the output quantity

-   • select TAB “Results” showing all results including Decision threshold and Detection limit
+   • select TAB "Results" showing all results including Decision threshold and Detection limit

-   • a Monte Carlo simulation of the calculations as an alternative method may be started by clicking the button TAB “Start“
+   • a Monte Carlo simulation of the calculations as an alternative method may be started by clicking the button TAB "Start"

    • Closing the project file |image16|, loading the next project (see above), or terminating the program: File – Quit program.